Summer Scholars began in 2010 as part of the St. Kate's Collaborative Undergraduate Research program.

 Teams conducting research with human participants also need approval from the Institutional Review Board prior to beginning their scholarship.

 Participants evaluate the Summer Scholars program and its components.

 Assist fundraising efforts by sharing your Summer Scholars work.
 Teams may be asked to present their work to donors, potential donors, and alumnae or to discuss the Summer Scholars program with them.

-All teams must submit a final report by the end of August.
+All teams must submit a final report by Friday, September 7.

 The Summer Scholars program is committed to promoting collaborative scholarship across disciplines while supporting both faculty and students.
 Faculty who fully engage in the Summer Scholars program will be paid the equivalent of teaching one four-credit summer course.
 Students will be paid $11.25/hour and are allotted 20 hours per week.

 The dissemination requirements (see above) require students and faculty to continue working on their scholarship during the 2018–19 academic year.
 While we strive to provide funding for students, we cannot guarantee that students will be paid in the fall (though we guarantee funding for travel to NCUR if abstracts are accepted).
 Faculty are paid for their work in the summer only.

 This year, we are able to fund two additional Summer Scholars teams for projects that meet the following criteria: